shyamsriram/bbycaSRE/README.md

 This documentation Covers the Solution Details for the Code Assignment found on https://github.com/omartinezpou/bbycaSRE:

-The Application is hosted on Amazon EC2 instance with the hostname: ec2-35-164-59-206.us-west-2.compute.amazonaws.com.
+The Application is hosted on Remote Amazon EC2 Server instance with the DNS hostname: ec2-35-164-59-206.us-west-2.compute.amazonaws.com.
-The Deployment Pipeline is Implemented Using Amazon Code Pipe Line Cloud Service Component and Amazon Code Deploy Cloud Service Component.
+The Deployment Pipeline is Implemented Using Amazon Code Pipe Line and Amazon Code Deploy Cloud Service Components.

 LOGIN:

-To Login to the remote the Server where the Code is Deployed (Amazon EC2 Server) use the included pem file (sent seperately) and type the command on your console:
+To Login to the remote Server where Code is Deployed (Amazon EC2 Server) use the included pem file (sent seperately) and type the following command on your console:

 ssh -i <Path to pem key file> ec2-user@ec2-35-164-59-206.us-west-2.compute.amazonaws.com